Outside Tap Installation Cost

 Many DIY enthusiasts are capable of installing an outdoor tap themselves, and there are kits available to make the process as streamlined as possible where straightforward installation is possible.

-By completing the work yourself, you could save around £50 - £100, depending on labour charges in your area – with DIY kits costing from £20 upwards – making a great saving if you are comfortable undertaking the work yourself.
+By completing the work yourself, you could save around £50 to £100, depending on labour charges in your area – with DIY kits costing from £20 upwards – making a great saving if you are comfortable undertaking the work yourself.

 Whatever the reason, it should be a fairly straightforward task for your local plumber or building tradesman to complete.